Read the small print on your iPhone or iPad with Zoom

-Zoom is an accessibility feature that makes everything on your iPhone or iPad's screen bigger and much easier to read.
+Some of us just don't have the best eyes.
+I mean, it happens, especially as we get older.
+But it seems like there's so much small print these days that it can definitely be challenging, even when you're using your best iPhone or iPad.
+Thankfully, Apple has a ton of Accessibility features that help make its devices easier to use for everyone, including those who are visually impaired.

-It defaults to 5x magnification but can be set from 1x to 15x, depending on your preference and needs.
-When zoomed in, all the familiar gestures, like pinching, swiping, and tapping, will work the same, but you can pair it with VoiceOver for further assistance to those with visual impairments.
+In this instance, Zoom is an Accessibility feature that makes everything on your favorite iPhone or iPad screen larger, thus much easier to read.
+By default, it is set to 5x magnification, but you can easily adjust it between 1x to 15x, depending on your own personal needs and preferences.
+Once Zoom is enabled, you can use all of the familiar multitouch gestures, but you can also pair it with VoiceOver for even further assistance with visual impairments.

 How to enable Zoom